gnordhielm/gn-cli/README.md

 # gn-cli

-A bundle of utility commands for my development workflow.
+A bundle of utility commands for my (Gus Nordhielm's) development work flow.

-## Wish List

-* git wrapping commands
-* angular generators (projects, components)
-* react generators (projects, components)